moneroexamples/onion-monero-blockchain-explorer/README.md

  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees.
  - decoding encrypted payment id.
+ - decoding outputs and proving txs sent to sub-address.

 ## Compilation on Ubuntu 16.04